Data Protection

 - YouTube

-The icons presented for this purpose in the navigation within our website concern static links.
-This means that no automatic connection is established to these social networks when loading our website.
-Only when you click on the icon will you be forwarded to the website of the corresponding social network.
-This website can thus be shared in social networks quickly and in an uncomplicated manner and, however, also protects your privacy in this case.
+The objective of doing this is to communicate with the customers, potential customers, and users who are active there and inform them there about our services.
+The icons shown for this purpose in the navigation within our website are static links.
+This means that when our website loads, no automatic connection to these social networks is established.
+Only if you click the icon will you be taken to the website of the social network in question.
+This means this website can be shared quickly and easily in social networks while also protecting your privacy.

 Facebook